All I Want After Running Is My AC – but Cooldown Walks Have Transformed My Recovery

 I’ll be honest: the main thing getting me up that last hill on my morning run is visualizing the air conditioner – and the glorious 68-degree air being pushed out of its vents – in the corner of my bedroom.

-But instead of running up my apartment steps to a hard stop and relishing in that chilled breeze, I've formed the good habit of cooling down with a little walk around my neighbourhood.
+But instead of running up my apartment steps to a hard stop and relishing in that chilled breeze, I’ve formed the good habit of cooling down with a little walk around my neighborhood.

 After four miles of hills and direct sunlight, all I want to do is sprawl out and unwind on the hardwood floor, but keeping my step count going has its very real benefits for my recovery process.

 “A cooldown walk can help regulate blood flow and allow for a gradual slow down of heart rate, and a gradual reduction of blood pressure,” Danny Mackey, Head Coach for the Brooks Beasts Elite Pro Track Team, says.
 “It also can help trigger the parasympathetic nervous system so you can relax and transition into what is next in your day.”

 Running in and of itself helps me burn off frustration and lingering stress, but after taking a little stroll around the block while catching my breath, I do always walk in the door a much calmer, happier Victoria.
 A post-run isn’t a necessity in your workout routine, but Corinne Fitzgerald, Head Coach at Mile High Run Club, says the practice can actually help you recover faster for the next time you hit the pavement.